Guide to Sources in Social Work

 This comprehensive, interdisciplinary encyclopedia contains over 600 cross-referenced articles on many different types of social problems in a variety of contexts.
 Each article is signed and contains a short bibliography for further reading.
 In addition to a Reader’s Guide, which groups related entries by topic, there is an alphabetical list of entries and a subject index.
 All three link directly to the appropriate entries.
 Users can search the list of entries and the subject index using a single search box, and the entire text may be searched using either a basic or advanced search.

 Encyclopedia of Social Welfare History in North America.
 2005.
-(SSHEL Ref & Stacks, and online)
+(SSHEL Stacks, Oak Street, and online)

 Contains alphabetical entries on topics related to social welfare in North America, such as education, development of the social work profession, and voluntary and state-supported public welfare activities.
 Each entry includes suggestions for further research.
 Appendices include research guides for historical resources and chronologies of social welfare history for each country, as well as a master bibliography.
 An index is also included.

 Encyclopedia of Social Work .
 20th ed.
 4 vols.
 2008. (online)

 This four volume encyclopedia provides a comprehensive overview of social work from a United States perspective.
 Entries are arranged alphabetically and each entry contains an abstract, list of key words, and references.
 Biographies of selected figures in social work are also included.
 Volume 1 contains a list of all entries and introduction.
 Volume 4 contains a topical outline of entries, directory of contributors, and comprehensive index.
 Volume 4 also contains four appendices: Ethical Standards in Social Work, Evolution of Selected Organizations’, Distinctive Dates in Social Welfare’ History, and NASW Standards for Cultural Competence in Social Work Practice.